top of page

 What happens in an electrical blackout?

 The first thing to keep in mind is that, for safety reasons, even gas systems like furnaces will stop operating during a power outage unless connected to a battery or generator.
-If your system uses air ducts where heat is distributed through your house by an electric fan and if you have radiators, it’s by an electric pump.
-A heat pump will just require more battery backups or a backup generator to operate.
-Most homeowners won’t be able to tell the difference between owning a heat pump or a furnace, but we suspect that heat pump owners will have more stylish sweaters and way more working flashlights.
+If your system uses air ducts, the heat is distributed through your house by an electric fan and if you have radiators, it’s by an electric pump.
+A heat pump will just require more battery backup or a backup generator to operate.
+For the majority of homeowners, you won’t be able to tell the difference between being a heat pump owner and a furnace owner.
+Except we suspect heat pump owners will have more stylish sweaters and way more working flashlights.

 If everyone switches to a heat pump, won’t it crash the electrical grid?

-Since our grid is designed to operate during the summer peak, we have an enormous capacity with today’s grid to swap furnaces for heat pump in our lower demand winter.
-Even as thousands of Torontonians install heat pumps, we will not be straining our grid.
-Also, since electrification is the future, the IESO has plans to aggressively scale our electrical grid to keep our homes and businesses running.
+Since our grid is designed to operate during the summer peak, we have an enormous capacity with today’s grid to swap furnaces for heat pumps in our lower-demand winter.
+Even as thousands of Torontonians install heat pumps, we will not be overstraining our grid.
+Also, since electrification is the future, Ontario power agencies and Toronto Hydro have plans to aggressively scale our electrical grid to keep our homes and businesses running.

 Will my household insurance be affected if I get rid of my gas furnace?

 It’s always a good idea to report changes to your home’s heating and cooling system to your insurer.
-If you get any pushback or some agent tries to use this as an opportunity to raise your rates, maybe it’s time to shop around?
+If you get any pushback or your agent tries to use this as an opportunity to raise your rates maybe it’s time to shop around…

 This article draws in part from the Canada’s Home Electrification Toolkit.
 Written by Heather McDiarmid, Building Decarbonization Alliance.
 Illustrations by Saje Damen.
 Copyright © 2024 The Building Decarbonization Alliance.
-Released under a Creative Commons CC BY-NC-SA license.
+This article and the Toolkit have been released under a Creative Commons CC BY-NC-SA license.

 bottom of page